Adobe-Android/binary_size_comparison/README.md

 # Notes:

 ### Note 1
-1. You can achieve a near identical result running something like below:
+You can achieve a near identical result to what is shown here by running something like below.

+* -Os optimizes for size.
+* -s stips the binary of debug information.

 **hello.c**
 ```c